selego/convention/README.md

 - Trello

-## Working guidelines
+## How works together

-1) Each of your code should be PRs to another dev
+1. Each of your code should be PRs to another dev
-2) We use git flow  ( https://datasift.github.io/gitflow/GitFlowFeatureBranches.png ) when we are in production.
+2. We use git flow  ( https://datasift.github.io/gitflow/GitFlowFeatureBranches.png ) when we are in production.
 When we are in alpha, we just use a one branch
+3. Continous deployment is setup on every project.

 ## Coding good practices ( WIP)

 1. Make your code readable
 2. Comment when you can't make your code readable